numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 above definitions: numpy (+), scipy.sparse (+), pandas, blaze,
 pyoperators (+?), pyviennacl (+).

-(+) indicates projects which (a) currently have the convention of using ``*`` for matrix multiplication in at least some cases *and* (b) if this PEP is accepted, have expressed a goal of migrating from this to the majority convention of elementwise-``*``, matmul-``@``.
+In addition: (+) indicates projects which (a) currently have the convention of using ``*`` for matrix multiplication in at least some cases *and* (b) if this PEP is accepted, have expressed a goal of migrating from this to the majority convention of elementwise-``*``, matmul-``@``.
 I.e., each (+) indicates a reduction in cross-project API fragmentation.

 [And (+?) means that I think they probably count as (+), but need to double check with the relevant devs.
-More to check: Theano (emailed), pycuda (emailed), panda3d (emailed devs directly), cvxopt (mostly dead, but emailed), OpenCV (not sure who to talk to -- anyone know?), pysparse (appears to be totally dead).
+More to check: Theano (emailed), pycuda (emailed), panda3d (emailed devs directly), cvxopt (mostly dead, but emailed), OpenCV (emailed, though I'm not sure if I sent it to the right place), pysparse (appears to be totally dead).
 Are there any other libraries that define matrix types?
 Is it worth trying to talk to the PyQt people about QTransform?
 PyOpenGL seems to assume that if you want to do anything interesting with matrices you'll use numpy.]

-Non- or partial-adoption
+Partial- or Non-adoption
 ------------------------

 The sympy and sage projects don't include elementwise multiplication